-Surgery is recommended for severe ankle breaks that can’t heal with a boot, cast, or splint.
+Experts recommend surgery for severe ankle breaks that can’t heal with a boot, cast, or splint.

 Injuries that need surgery can take 12 weeks or longer to heal.
 Your total recovery time depends on your injury, age, and overall health.

 During recovery, it’s important to follow your doctor’s recommendations.
 This will help your broken ankle heal properly.
 Here’s what you can do to ensure a smooth recovery:

 - Avoid pressure.
 Try not to use your injured foot.
 When you walk or move, don’t apply weight on your ankle until your doctor allows you to do so.

 - Rest.
 Don’t carry heavy items or play sports.
 If you need to go somewhere, ask family or friends.
 Your doctor will tell you when it’s safe to use your ankle.

 - Physical therapy.
 When your bones start to heal, your doctor might have you do physical therapy.
 A physical therapist can show you how to exercise your ankle.
 These moves will strengthen the ankle bones.

 - Eat healthy.
 Like all injuries, a broken ankle needs enough nutrients to heal.
 Eating a balanced diet will support recovery.